MathematicalMedicine/kelvin/doc/index.md

 4. Run `make install-lks`.
 Kelvin-LKS, Kelvin-original, and associated programs will be built, assembled, and installed in the location you specified in the Makefile.

 5. (optional) Verify that setup worked by running one or both of the two Acid Tests - these are preassembled analyses stored in tarballs in `PATHDIR` named `sa_dt-acid-test.tar.gz` and `merlin-only-sadt-acid-test.tar.gz`.
 The former tests the whole thing; the latter verifies that Merlin integration is working.
-(It is normal for sa_dt-acid-test to report a small difference in Bayes ratios at the end of the test; this is due to the nature of MC-MC analysis.)

 Uninstallation may be done by running `make uninstall-lks`; this simply deletes all files that were installed.